maihd/vectormath/CONTRIBUTING.md

 ## Add API docs
 - Simplicity is prefer
-- Decribe what its does, purpose
+- Decribe what its does, its' purposes

 ## Add functions implementation